vivamoto/classifier/svm/README.md

 All methods converts Y ∈ {-1, 1} and returns Y ∈ {0, 1}.
 Use one-hot coding of Y for multiclass.

+Sample code at the end of the file.

 Available models:
 - traditional SVM
 - Twin SVM (TW-SVM)